-No one “needs a life coach.”
-Most people can go through the motions, communicate, work, and get by just fine.
-Life coaching is for those who want more than the average; those who want to excel.
-To put it simply, life coaching is for those who “want a life coach.”
-You can read how Fly High Coaching is life coaching for the brave ones, in a previous post.
-If you find your self still wondering, “Do I need a life coach,” consider the three questions below.
+No one “needs a coach.”
+Most executives and professionals can go through the motions, communicate, work, and get by just fine.
+Coaching is for those who want more than the average; those who want to excel.
+To put it simply, coaching is for those who “want a coach.”
+You can read how Fly High Coaching is coaching for the brave ones, in a previous post.
+If you find your self still wondering, “Do I need a coach,” consider the three questions below.

 Latest posts by Porschia Parker-Griffin (see all)

 - Discover the Meaning in Job Postings: How to Read Without Being Overwhelmed - June 28, 2022